 At Deringer-Ney, we’ve been manufacturing electrical contacts since 1950.
 We’ve produced billions of rivets, stampings, contact tape, welded, staked and brazed assemblies.
 The electrical contacts we make are used in a wide variety of appliances, motors, thermostats, air conditioners, power meters and numerous kinds of other devices.
+For contact theory and engineering information, our Electrical Contact Design Manual is a great resource.

 Our experience and technologies help designers select the most cost effective alloy and electric contact technology.
 We work closely with our customers in solving performance problems, achieving cost reductions, and with ROHS compliance.